 - Contact Temperature Sensor

 As the name suggests, this type of sensor needs to be in contact with the object it will be measuring the temperature of.
-The most common contact temperature sensors are thermostats, RTDs, etc. These sensors usually have a higher repository of data when looking for inputs and data.
+The most common contact temperature sensors are thermostats, RTDs (Resistance Temperature Detector), etc. These sensors usually have a higher repository of data when looking for inputs and data

 - Contactless Temperature Sensor

-Such sensors skyrocketed during the pandemic, where there was a need to check the patient’s temperature while ensuring absolutely zero contact.
+Such sensors skyrocketed during the pandemic when there was a need to check the patient’s temperature while ensuring absolutely zero contact.
 These sensors determine the temperature from a distance by assessing the thermal radiation emitted by the object in focus.

 Apart from the pandemic, these sensors are also used in hazardous environments or with objects at extremely high temperatures, where it is important to maintain a safe distance.